neuroailab/physics_prediction/README.md

 ## Prepare data

 For now, we provide one dataset including two rigid cubes each of which contains 64 particles hitting each other on a static plane described by 5000 particles.
-You can download the dataset through this [link](http://physicspredictiondata.s3.amazonaws.com/physics_dataset.tar).
+You can download the dataset through this [link](http://physicspredictiondata.s3.amazonaws.com/physics_dataset_new.tar).
+For those who downloaded the dataset before Nov.
+29th, please download it again as we updated the file to include pretrained model and validation files.
 After downloading, untar this file.
 Please check README.md in `data` folder for more explanations about this dataset.